-GDPR: It’s the 4-letter word keeping marketers up at night.
+GDPR: The 4-letter word that kept marketers up at night.

-There’s a lot of confusion and anxiety surrounding the upcoming General Data Protection Regulations (GDPR), which goes into effect May 25, 2018, leaving a lot of people wondering how it impacts them as a B2B marketer.
+There was a lot of confusion and anxiety surrounding the upcoming General Data Protection Regulations (GDPR), which went into effect on May 25, 2018!
+If you’re still wondering how it impacts you as a B2B marketer, a year later, read on.

-To start with, the GDPR does apply outside the EU in some circumstances, but does not apply to everyone:
+The GDPR does apply outside the EU in some circumstances, but it does not apply to everyone.
+To determine if it applies to you, ask:

 - Do you have an established presence in the EU?